For your customers

 As smart chatbots learn from the knowledge base through interactions, it also recognizes the gaps in the resource.
 If the chatbot receives questions to which it doesn’t find answers, it will provide the customer service teams with insights about the information that it’s missing.
 The team can then fill in those gaps with relevant content.

 There are many chatbots available in the market today, each more competitive in features and prices.
-Look for a chatbot that has a variety of capabilities that fit your business needs.
+Look for a chatbot software that has a variety of capabilities that fit your business needs.
 Your chatbot should be able to:

 Customer service happens on different channels, be it email or messengers, customers are best reached where they usually engage.
 Integrate your chatbot into these channels.
 Once you write your FAQs, you can build the workflows that fit email, chat, messenger and other channels in one go.